 The Cheyenne Transit System provides public transportation.
-The standard fare is $1.50 (and a $1.50 donation is requested of riders age 60 or more).
 All buses are lift-equipped so they are easy to board.
 No loud music devices are allowed, and all passengers must be wearing shirts and shoes to ride.
 Curb to curb paratransit transportation is also available for people age 60+ and for those with disabilities.
 The nearest international airport is in Denver, Colorado, 75 miles to the south (and there is a shuttle service).

 Laramie County Senior Services serve the needs of Cheyenne's seniors with escort services (not that kind), movies, classes, card games, wellness programs, referrals and congregate meals in five different locations.
 A private, non-profit group, Wyoming Senior Citizens, is based in Riverton, 270 miles away, but also offers programs in Cheyenne.

-The elevation is 6,065 feet above sea level, so summer temperatures are usually in the 70s and 80s but can reach the low-90s.
-Humidity is very, very low (on the comfort index, Cheyenne comes in at twice the national average).
+The elevation is 6,065 feet above sea level, so summer temperatures are usually in the 80s but can reach into the 90s.
+Humidity is very low (on the comfort index, Cheyenne comes in at twice the national average).
 Winter temperatures are typically in the teens, 20s and 30s.
 Snow often starts falling in October and often does not taper off until April, dumping 60 inches over that time.
 Cheyenne is also one of the windiest cities in the U.S.

 Wyoming is the least populated state in the country, and beyond the edges of Cheyenne, empty prairie stretches as far as the eye can see.
 Some people see an abyss, but others see a world of possibility.
 This is a place where one can feel an amazing sense of wonder or an intense sense of loneliness.
 Two major interstates, I-25 and I-80, connect Cheyenne to the rest of the nation (and there is a regional airport), but this is a remote place.
 The nearest towns are Laramie 50 miles to the west, Casper 185 miles to the north and Fort Collins, Colorado 45 miles to the south.
-Driving north, east or west from Cheyenne leads to long stretches of wide open country with few gas stations, spotty cell phone service and herds of grazing antelope.
+Driving north, east or west from Cheyenne leads to long stretches of wide open country with few gas stations, spotty cell phone service, herds of grazing antelope and a few jackalopes (!).

-So this unpretentious Western metropolis of Cheyenne beckons with its friendly residents, safe neighborhoods, blue skies, dry air and peaceful way of life.
-Retirement here is quiet and simple, and to many people, that is exactly what retirement is meant to be.
+Despite these downsides, this unpretentious Western metropolis beckons with its friendly residents, safe neighborhoods, blue skies, dry air and peaceful way of life.
+Retirement here is quiet and simple, and to many people, that is exactly what retirement should be.